-Several groups have developed validated PCR protocols for the detection of OPXV and more specifically MPXV, some of which include distinction of Congo Basin and West African clades.
+Several groups have developed validated PCR protocols for the detection of OPXV and more specifically MPXV, some of which include distinction between clades I and II.

 Some protocols involve two steps, in which the first PCR reaction detects OPXV, but does not identify which species.
 This can then be followed by a second step, which can be PCR-based or utilize sequencing, to specifically detect MPXV (see below, Algorithm 1).
 Other protocols (recommended) are based on the initial generic detection of Monkeypox (confirming the etiology), followed by specific differentiation of clades using additional PCR assays (see below, Algorithm 2).